 Images

 Images are source files, such as photographs, diagrams, and screenshots, that are stored in an images family directory.
 An image can be inserted into any page or partial, regardless of the module or component version it belongs to, using an AsciiDoc image macro.
-AsciiDoc supports PNG, JPG, SVG, and GIF (static and animated) image file formats.
+AsciiDoc supports the PNG, JPG, SVG, and GIF (static and animated) image file formats.
+It’s also possible to create a link to an image using the xref macro.

 Block and inline image macros